ryotas/car_spec/README.md

 * Executing SQL Queries on Property Graph
 * Loading Data into PGX and Executing PGQL Queries

-The following steps are not yet completed.
+The following steps are not yet included.

 * Creating RDF View and Executing SPARQL Queries
 * Creating (Materialized) Semantic Model